 There is an elite media push for androgynous parenting; that is, the sexes should equally share in undertaking homemaking and childcare duties.
 Yet the culture is not proportionately shifting in this exalted direction.
 Moreover, married couples who do practice this feminist dream and have women acting as the primary breadwinner, experience higher rates of divorce.

 In denoting this scarcely known truth, Devlin cites the findings of a self-professed feminist–Liz Galesse.
 Galesse observed what is held as a liberating, desirable arrangement for women: the wife enjoyed a more successful career than her husband, who stayed at home looking after their children.
 Upon closer examination, Galesse found the couple had ceased sexual relations, with the woman declaring “I absolutely refuse to have sex with that man.”
 By now, the woman had begun flirting with successful businessman, and her husband was retained merely to tend after her children.

 But why is this empowerment so damaging for marriage, especially when modern women frequently lust after it?
 On this, Devlin is largely quiet.

-However, it appears that because women are evolved to seek powerful men who will physically protect them from other various dangers, women are attracted to men with similar traits in modern times: expressed dominance in social, political and work environments.
-And when women attain more prestigious careers than their partners (whose power pales in comparison), the female desire for dominant males can set aside other considerations.
+However, it appears that because women are evolved to seek powerful men who will protect them from physical dangers, women are attracted to men with similar traits in modern times: expressed dominance in social, political and work environments.
+And when women attain more prestigious careers than their partners –whose power pales in comparison–the female desire for dominant males can set aside other considerations.